govpilot_logo2022

 business plan for local economic enterprise

-About the LEED Programme
+About the leed programme.

 The OECD Local Employment and Economic Development Programme (LEED) provides practical solutions for how to build vibrant communities with more and better jobs for all.
 It achieves this by supporting effective policy implementation and local initiatives.